Where is Sylvinho now?

 Sylvinho’s ever-growing reputation as a successful assistant coach meant that it was only a matter of time before bigger clubs came calling and he joined up with iconic Brazilian side Corinthians after only a short spell at Nautico.

-After a successful 18 months at Corinthians, Sylvinho was on the move again but this time to Europe where he was appointed assistant manager to Roberto Mancini at Italian giants Inter Milan.
+After a successful 18 months at Corinthians, he was on the move again but this time to Europe where he was appointed assistant manager to Roberto Mancini at Italian giants Inter Milan.

-The two had worked together before at Manchester City in 2009 when Roberto Mancini was manager and Silvinho was a player there.
+The two had worked together before at Manchester City in 2009.

-Unfortunately, Mancini left Inter by mutual consent after nearly two years at the club in August 2016 with Sylvinho subsequently following him.
+Unfortunately, Mancini left Inter by mutual consent after nearly two years at the club with Sylvinho subsequently following him out of the door.

 Back to Arsenal